hivemindshub/collective-intelligence-1/README.md

-# HiveMinds: Collective of AI Intelligence
+# HiveMinds: SETI Data Analysis with AI

 - Dare to dream
 - Ignite your inspiration and innovation